fictorial/jefe/README.markdown

 ## Principles

-1. Third-party code may only see and touch that which you allows it to see and touch.
+1. An untrusted script may only see and touch that which the application allows it to see and touch.
-2. Third-party code may only use a finite amount of time to run.
+2. An untrusted script may only use a finite amount of time to run.
-3. Third-party code may only use a limited amount of RAM.
+3. An untrusted script may only use a limited amount of RAM.

 ## How does it work?